scalar-labs/scalardl/docs/how-to-write-contract.md

 ### Determinism

-One very important thing to note when you write a contract for Scalar DL is that you have to make the contract deterministic.
+One very important thing to note when you write a contract for ScalarDL is that you have to make the contract deterministic.
 In other words, a contract must always produce the same output for a given particular input.
-This is because Scalar DL utilizes determinism to detect tampering.
+This is because ScalarDL utilizes determinism to detect tampering.

-For example, Scalar DL will lazily traverse assets and re-execute contracts to check if there is no discrepancy between the expected outcome and the actual data stored in the ledger.
-It also utilizes determinism to make the states of multiple independent Scalar DL components (i.e., Ledger and Auditor) the same.
+For example, ScalarDL will lazily traverse assets and re-execute contracts to check if there is no discrepancy between the expected outcome and the actual data stored in the ledger.
+It also utilizes determinism to make the states of multiple independent ScalarDL components (i.e., Ledger and Auditor) the same.

 One common way of creating a non-deterministic contract is to generate the time inside the contract and have the output including the ledger states somehow depend on this time.
 Such a contract will produce different outputs each time it is executed and makes the system unable to detect tampering.
 If you need to use the time in a contract, you should pass it to the contract as an argument.

 ### Deleting an asset

 The assets registered through contracts are not able to be deleted to provide tamper-evidence.
 However, there are cases where you want to delete some assets to follow the rules and regulations of applications you develop.
-To provide such a data deletion, Scalar DL supports a feature called `Function`.
+To provide such a data deletion, ScalarDL supports a feature called `Function`.

-For more details about `Function`, please check [How to Write Function for Scalar DL](./how-to-write-function.md) guide.
+For more details about `Function`, please check [How to Write Function for ScalarDL](./how-to-write-function.md) guide.

 ## Write a complex contract